Sponsor a new park tree for future generations to enjoy from only £350

 Attention has been given to selecting species that will encourage community engagement and foraging; thus promoting sustainability, well-being and public interaction.
 The use of some fruiting trees is one good way of doing this and some have been chosen specifically for this reason.

-Where is the first phase of tree planting to be focused?
+Where is the second phase of tree planting to be focused?

-Where exactly will the tree be planted in the area?
+Where exactly will the trees be planted in the area?

 What does tree sponsorship mean?